bocoup/deployment-workflow/deploy/README.md

 ## Initial Setup

-Copy this project's files so that the [deploy](.) directory is in the root directory of your repository.
+Copy this project's files so that the [deploy](.) directory is in the root of your repository.
 Be sure to copy recursively and preserve file modes, eg. executable, so that bash helper scripts continue to work.
 The [Vagrantfile](#vagrantfile) should be placed in your repository root directory, _not_ the deploy directory.